Rangers vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Rangers Betting Records & Stats

-- The Rangers have a 39-27 record in games they were listed as the moneyline favorite (winning 59.1% of those games).
+- The Rangers have won 59.7% of the games this season when they were the moneyline favorite (40-27).

-- Texas has a record of 8-2 when it has played as moneyline favorites with odds of -225 or shorter (80% winning percentage).

-- The Rangers have a 69.2% chance to win this game based on the moneyline's implied probability.
+- Based on this matchup's moneyline, the Rangers have an implied win probability of 59.2%.

-- In the 105 games in which oddsmakers have set an over/under for Texas, it has combined with opponents to go over the total 53 times (53-46-6).
+- Texas has had an over/under set by oddsmakers 106 times, and have combined with opponents to go over the total in 53 of those games (53-47-6).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!